Vet Tests, Without The Visit

 Activating a lab test on ClueJay.com is fast and easy!

 Simply Sign In with your username and password (or create an account) to activate tests.
-The lab fee covers test activation and lab preparation, shipping to the lab, sample processing, and reports that can be shared with your vet.
+The stool test includes everything you need to collect sample, prepaid return shipping box, lab processing, and shareable test report.

 Now you’re ready to get a sample.